-Winter means two entirely different things above and below the Mason-Dixon Line.
-Below, you’re talking about highs in the 50s and snow on rare occasions.
-Above, you’re talking about black ice, gusting winds, inches upon inches of snow, and road and school closures.
-If you’re not used to it, your first real winter can be disconcerting—take it from a native Californian who moved to New York.
+Winter looks very different depending on whether you're above or below the Mason-Dixon Line.
+Below that imaginary line, which runs along on the northern edges of West Virginia and Maryland, winter weather might mean highs in the 50s and snow on rare occasions.
+Above, you’re talking about black ice, gusting winds, inches upon inches of snow, and road and school closures (particularly for those living in mountaneous regions or along the Snowbelt of the Great Lakes).
+If you’re not used to it, your first real winter can be disconcerting.
 How do you prepare?
 Do you need an ice scraper (and what does it look like)?
 How are snow boots different from regular winter boots?

-A common misconception—and a myth propagated by climate deniers—is that our recent spate of record-breaking winters runs counter to a global “warming” crisis.
-Others might just believe the crisis only makes warm summers hotter.
+A common misconception is that our recent spate of record-breaking winters runs counter to a global “warming” crisis.
+Others believe the crisis only makes warm summers hotter.
 The full picture, however, is that global warming makes both ends of the weather spectrum more extreme, and that means even harsher winters.
 Take this past winter, for example, when Arctic air blew across the country in a highly publicized Polar Vortex.

 Whether you believe in the science behind the impending brutal winter season or wish to ignore the cold while you still can during the fall months, we’re guessing you’d still rather be prepared head-to-toe far ahead of time.
 When the next morning of waking up to another “record low” or “record snowfall” arrives, it’ll be better if you’re stocked up on proper insulation, snow gear, warm socks—and favorite canned soup.